pangeo-data/pangeo/docs/setup_guides/cloud.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Following chapters describe some batch scripts that are available in the pangeo
 repo.
-Just clone the repo using git and go to the appropriate folder to use
+Clone the repo using git and go to the appropriate folder to use
 them

 .. code-block:: bash